clearlinux/clear-linux-documentation/source/clear-linux/tutorials/bare-metal-install/bare-metal-install.rst

 You should now be in the home directory of `<userid>`.
 The bundle `os-clr-on-clr`_ contains the majority of applications that a developer or system administrator would want but it does not include a graphical user interface.
-The `desktop` bundle includes the Gnome DesktopManager and additional supporting applications.
+The `desktop` bundle includes the Gnome Desktop Manager and additional supporting applications.

 To test the :command:`sudo` command and ensure we set it up correctly, we can